syncfusion-content/wpf-docs/wpf/Autocomplete/Customizing-AutoComplete.md

 # Customizing AutoComplete

 AutoComplete provides user-friendly customizing options for both text box and drop-down.
-This section explains how to customize the entire AutoComplete control.
+This section explains customize the entire AutoComplete control.

 ## Customizing the text box